divestedcg/safeguarding-xmpp-2025/README.md

 * DNSSEC SHOULD be enforced for lookups
 * Certificate fingerprints MUST be verified if TLSA records are available
 * Channel binding MUST be perpetually enforced for a server if ever utilized
-* Clients SHOULD robustly attempt reconnection to MUCs after they are rebooted
+* Clients SHOULD robustly attempt reconnection to servers and MUCs after they have been rebooted

 ## Messages
 * Some form of E2EE MUST be supported